 The image below – also of a photograph on the youth club railings – shows Jackson in front of the original mural, (Whether this is while the mural was in its original or second location is not known – black & white photography was still common in the 1970s.)

 The ‘Streets Of Yesteryear’ mural shows (at top) Bobby Jackson painting the mural and, at right, the mural in Clarence Place.
 On the left is Wapping Lane, where the photograph of the kids in front of the arch (above) was taken.
 The plaque at right reads “Unveiled on 7th August 2009 by Mrs. B. Holland (née Jackson) daughter of the late Bobby Jackson”.

 The street bedecked with bunting and framed paintings.
 Date unknown.

-Victor Patterson has an image of the two main panels from 1977-08.
+Victor Patterson has an image of the two main panels from 1977-08, still in Clarence Place.

 The mural was threatened again by redevelopment in the 1990s and this time, because the wall itself was decaying, it was destroyed (in 1993) and a ‘memorial’ wall created with a new, very similar, mural painted on boards in 1995.
 (There are images by Victor Patterson from 1977 – one | two – and 1978, and by David Mansell in 1979 of Jackson Sr in advanced years.
 So, the 1995 boards were probably painted by Jackson Jr, though we do not have a date of death for Jackson Sr.)